v2fly/v2fly-github-io/docs/en_US/config/protocols/freedom.md

 > `domainStrategy`: "AsIs" | "UseIP" | "UseIPv4" | "UseIPv6"

-When the target address is a domain name, Freedom can send a connection directly to this domain name (`"AsIs"`), or resolve the domain name to an IP before establishing a connection (`"UseIP"`, `"UseIPv4"` and `"UseIPv6" `).
-The step of resolving IP will use V2Ray [built-in DNS](../dns.md).
+If the target address is a domain name, Freedom can attempt a connection directly to this domain name (`"AsIs"`), or first resolve the domain name to an IP before establishing a connection (`"UseIP"`, `"UseIPv4"` and `"UseIPv6" `).
+This will use the [built-in DNS](../dns.md).
 The default value is `"AsIs"`.

-(V2Ray 4.6+) When the `"UseIP"` mode is used and the `sendThrough` is specified in [Outbound Connection Configuration](../overview.md#outboundobject), Freedom will automatically determine the location based on the value of `sendThrough` The type of IP required, IPv4 or IPv6.
+(Since v4.6) If the `"UseIP"` mode is used and the `sendThrough` option is specified in [Outbound Connection Configuration](../overview.md#outboundobject), Freedom will automatically determine the type of Internet Protocol required based on the value of `sendThrough`, IPv4 or IPv6.

-(V2Ray 4.7+) When using `"UseIPv4"` or `"UseIPv6"` mode, Freedom will only use the corresponding IPv4 or IPv6 address.
-When `sendThrough` specifies a local address that does not match, the connection will fail.
+(Since v4.7) When `"UseIPv4"` or `"UseIPv6"` is enabled, Freedom will only use a corresponding IPv4 or IPv6 address.
+If `sendThrough` specifies a local address which does not match, the connection will fail.

 > `redirect`: address_port

-Freedom will force all data to be sent to the specified address (instead of the address specified by the inbound protocol).
-The value is a string, example: `"127.0.0.1:80"`, `":1234"`.
-When the address is not specified, such as `":443"`, Freedom will not modify the original target address.
-When the port is `0`, such as `"v2ray.com: 0"`, Freedom will not modify the original port.
+Freedom will force all data to be sent to the specified address and/or port (instead of the address specified by the inbound protocol).
+The value is an address as a string: `"127.0.0.1:80"`, `":1234"`, etc. If the address is not specified, Freedom will not modify the original target address.
+If the port is set to 0, such as `"v2ray.com:0"`, Freedom will not modify the original port.

 > `userLevel`: number

-User level, all connections will be this level.
+User Level.
+All connections will use this User level.
+See [Local Policy](../policy.md).